-BASIC STAFF • NAME TITLE HIRED ACADEMIC BACKGROUND EXPERIENCE • Croft, Elizabeth B. Director 8/1/72 B.ASociclogy; M.A Political Science; M.A Criminal Justice; Com- pleted all course work for Ph.D. in Criminal Justice.
-22 years applied governmental research work in Rochester-Monroe County; director and author of scores of major studies and evaluations in corrections, police, and courts; has administer "pilot" criminal justice programs.
-Smith, Thomas S. Program Associate 9/10/72 B.ASociology; M.A Sociology; Ph.D.
+• • BASIC STAFF NAME TITLE HIRED ACADEMIC BACKGROUND EXPERIENCE Croft, Elizabeth B. Director 8/1/72 B.ASociology; M.A Political Science; M.A Criminal Justice; Com- pleted all course work for Ph.D. in Criminal Justice.
+22 years applied governmental research work in Rochester-Monroe County; director and author of scores of major studies and evaluations in corrections, police, and courts; has administered "pilot" criminal justice programs.
+Smith, Thomas S. Thaler, Program Associate Program 9/10/72 B.ASociology; M.A Sociology; Ph.D.
 Sociology.
-3 years teaching experience, University of Michigan; 2 years teaching experience, Universi of Rochester; author of more than a dozen paper and reports, including work in police systems.
-Thaler, Richard H. Program Associate 6/12/72 B.AEconomics; M.AEco- nomics; Completed all but thesis for Ph.D. in Eco- nomics.
-2 years teaching experience at the University of Rochester; research in cost-benefit analysis, a economics of crime, and health economics. - Thomas Gregory A. Research Associate 11/13/72 B.ASociology and Anthro- pology; M.A.
+3 years teaching experience, University of Michigan; 2 years teaching experience, University of Rochester; author of more than a dozen papers and reports, including work in police systems.
+Richard H. Associate 6/12/72 B.AEconomics; M.AEconomics; Completed all but thesis for Ph.D. in Economics.
+2 years teaching experience at the University of Rochester; research in cost-benefit analysis, the economics of crime, and health economics.
+Thomas Gregory A. Research Associate 11/13/72 B.ASociology and Anthropology; M.A.
 Criminal Justice.
-15 months with VISTA; 2 years experience in the field of Criminal Justice, including the New York State Department of Corrections, Senior Investigator for the Attica Commission, and Crime Control Planning for the City of Rochester Defabaugh, Gretchen L. Administrative and Research Associate 6/19/72 B.APsychology; M.A Psychology; Completed all but thesis for Ph.D. in Psychology. l year teaching experience at the University of Rochester; author of 2 publications; numerous years of office work experience, including executive secretarial positions.
+15 months with VISTA; 2 years experience in the field of Criminal Justice, including the New York State Department of Corrections, Senior Investigator for the Attica Commission, and Crime Control Planning for the City of Rochester.
+Defabaugh, Gretchen L. Administrative and Research Associate 6/19/72 B.APsychology; M.A Psychology; Completed all but thesis for Ph.D. in Psychology.
+1 year teaching experience at the University of Rochester; author of 2 publications; numerous years of office work experience, including executive secretarial positions.
 Cronin, Roberta C. Research Analyst 9/21/72 B.ASociology and Anthro- pology; M.ASociology; Completed all but thesis for Ph.D. in Sociology.
 Teaching experience at Cornell University.
 Horwitz, Lois K. Research Analyst 9/21/72 B.AMathematics; M.A Mathematics; Completed all course work for Ph.D. in Mathematics.
 Teaching experience at the University of Rochester.
 Hill, .
-Scott C. Research Analyst 6/26/72 B.ACriminal Justice Assistant Criminal Justice Planner, North Middlesex Area Commission, Lowell, Massacnu- setts (work/student program); l year experi- ence as Records Clerk, Monroe County Sheriff's Office, Rochester, New York.
+Scott C. Research Analyst 6/26/72 B.ACriminal Justice Assistant Criminal Justice Planner, North Middlesex Area Commission, Lowell, Massacnusetts (work/student program); 1 year experience as Records Clerk, Monroe County Sheriff's Office, Rochester, New York.
 French, Nancy M. Secretary 9/14/73 Graduate of Rochester Business Institute.

-pay a portion of their salary commensurate with the time required for Departmental duties.
+^{}Messrs.
+Smith and Thaler also hold faculty appointments at the University of Rochester.
+Their respective Departments pay a portion of their salary commensurate with the time required for Departmental duties.

-was selected as one of 26 participants to attend the National Institute of Public Affairs Urban Affairs Conference for Federal Officials; gave a speech to the Rochester Rotary discussing the Pilot City Program and the criminal justice system; and moderated a half-hour television program on the "PAC-/FAC" desmonstration project.
+was selected as one of 26 participants to attend the National Institute of Public Affairs Urban Affairs Conference for Federal Officials; gave a speech to the Rochester Rotary discussing the Pilot City Program and the criminal justice system; and moderated a half-hour television program on the "PAC-TAC" desmonstration project.